silverstripe/cwp/docs/en/development-tutorials/upgrading.md

 for minor upgrade to take a day of work, and major upgrades could take several days.

 To upgrade your code, open the root `composer.json` file (the one that was supplied with the installer).
 Find the lines that reference `cwp-recipe-basic` and `cwp-recipe-basic-dev` and change the referenced versions.

-For example if you wish to upgrade to version 1.1.0, modify it as follows:
+For example assuming that you are currently on version `~1.0.1@stable`, if you wish to upgrade to 2.0.0 you will need to modify your `composer.json` file to explicitly specify the new release branch, here `~2.0.0@stable`:

 	...
 	"require": {
-		"cwp/cwp-recipe-basic": "~1.1.0@stable"
+		"cwp/cwp-recipe-basic": "~2.0.0@stable"
 	},
 	"require-dev": {
-		"cwp/cwp-recipe-basic-dev": "~1.1.0@stable"
+		"cwp/cwp-recipe-basic-dev": "~2.0.0@stable"
 	},
 	...

 You now need to pull in new dependencies and commit the lock file:

 	composer update
-	git commit composer.* -m "Upgrading to recipe 1.1.0"
+	git commit composer.* -m "Upgrading to recipe 2.0.0"

 Push this commit to your remote repository, and you will be able to deploy to UAT.